European-XFEL/howToMiddlelayer/source/chap3/node.rst

 and a double property with key `axis2.targetPostion`.

-Required access level
+Required Access Level
 ++++++++++++++++++++++

 To be able to access a property, a user must have access rights equal to or above the required level for the property, specified by the `requiredAccessLevel` descriptor.
-For properties belonging to nodes, the user must have the the access rights for the property and all parent nodes above it in the tree structure.
+For properties belonging to nodes, the user must have the access rights for the property and all parent nodes above it in the tree structure.